thiagokokada/blog/posts/2024-08-24/01-making-a-blog-for-the-next-10-years.md

 [Makefile](https://github.com/thiagokokada/blog/commit/074580065b21fbdaf930aa51968e69f015d49505)
 to avoid GNUisms, so in the eventual case that I decide to e.g.: stop using a GNU/Linux system like NixOS and use a *BSD system instead, I am covered.

+In other projects I would probably add a `shell.nix` file and add the GNU versions of the tools that I am using, but I am trying to avoid Nix while building this blog as much as I can, mainly because it is not available everywhere (e.g.: *BSD systems).

 Go is the more important part: the tooling used to [publish this blog is written in